joomdev/Astroid-Framework/README.md

 This section allows you to display your social profiles on your site.

 In this section we have :
-* **Module Position :** Select a suitable module position where you want to display this feature.
+* **Module Position:** Select a suitable module position where you want to display this feature.
 * **Social Load Position :** If there are other module(s) published to this module position, you can select weather the content of this feature should be displayed below the or after the module(s) published to this position.
-* **Style :** Choose the style how you want to show Social profile on your site , default value is Inherit color.
+* **Style:** Choose the style how you want to show Social profile on your site, default value is Inherit color.

 In style we have 2 Options to style our social icons:
-   1. Inherit color.
+   1. Inherit color
-   2. Brand color.
+   2. Brand color

-In this section we have in all 19 types of Social Profiles :
+In this section we have in all 20 types of Social Profiles:
   1. Facebook
-  2. Instagram
+  2. Messenger
-  3. Youtube
+  3. Twitter
-  4. Twitter
+  4. YouTube
-  5. Google+
+  5. LinkedIn
-  6. LinkedIn
+  6. Instagram
-  7. Google Drive
+  7. WhatsApp
-  8. Play Store
+  8. Pinterest
-  9. Pinterest
+  9. Google Plus
-  10. Amazon
+  10. GitHub
-  11. Github
+  11. Tumblr
-  12. App Store
+  12. reddit
-  13. Whatsapp
+  13. Telegram
-  14. Soundcloud
+  14. Skype
-  15. Behance
+  15. Slack
-  16. Dribbble
+  16. SoundCloud
-  17. Spotify
+  17. Behance
-  18. Tumblr
+  18. Dribbble
-  19. Reddit
+  19. Spotify
+  20. Flickr

 ![social](https://raw.githubusercontent.com/hiteshaggarwal/Astroid-Documentation/master/source/images/Social.png)